marianobarrios/tls-channel/README.md

 - Implements [ByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ByteChannel.html), [GatheringByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/GatheringByteChannel.html) and [ScatteringByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ScatteringByteChannel.html), the same interfaces implemented by [SocketChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/SocketChannel.html), effectively making encryption an implementation detail.
 There is no need to directly call SSLEngine except for the initial setup.
 - Works for both client and server-side TLS.
-- Supports choosing different [SSLContexts](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) according to the received [Server Name Indication](https://tools.ietf.org/html/rfc6066#page-6) (SNI) sent by incoming connections (not supported at all by SSLEngine but universally used by web browsers and servers).
+- **Server-side SNI**: Supports choosing different [SSLContexts](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) according to the received [Server Name Indication](https://tools.ietf.org/html/rfc6066#page-6) sent by incoming connections (not supported at all by SSLEngine but universally used by web browsers and servers).
-- Supports both blocking and non-blocking modes, using the same API, just like SocketChannel does with unencrypted connections.
+- Supports both **blocking and non-blocking** modes, using the same API, just like SocketChannel does with unencrypted connections.
 - Pluggable buffer strategy (to do buffer pooling, or to use direct buffers for IO).
-- Full and automatic zeroing of all the plaintext contained in internal buffers right after the data stops being necessary.
+- Full and **automatic zeroing** of all the plaintext contained in internal buffers right after the data stops being necessary.
-- Opportunistic buffer release (akin to OpenSSL's SSL_MODE_RELEASE_BUFFERS option), which significantly reduces the memory footprint of idle cached connections.
+- **Opportunistic buffer release** (akin to OpenSSL's SSL_MODE_RELEASE_BUFFERS option), which significantly reduces the memory footprint of idle cached connections.
-- Full control over TLS shutdown to prevent truncation attacks.
+- Full control over **TLS shutdown** to prevent truncation attacks.

 ### Non-features